devtoguk/milestone-3-THINGS-TO-DO/README.md

 [About](https://things-to-do-project.herokuapp.com/about/)

-This page simple shows the about us text of the app.
+This page shows the about us text for the app plus at the base of the text are database stats which show the number of activities in the database and how many registered users there are.

 Desktops, tablets and mobiles all display in the same format.